 Timely responses to work orders, along with regular preventative maintenance, and twice annual unit inspections will ensure HQS and UPCS standards are met.
 This accomplishes multiple goals, including increasing resident satisfaction and reducing the cost of repairs.
 Residents are asked to help in this endeavor by reporting any maintenance issues as soon as they are discovered.

 The implementation of a Preventative Maintenance Program will help preserve the physical quality of both the Authority's facilities and equipment.
 We will continue to develop more effective management procedures to deal with tenant issues that impact the quality of Public Housing, such as hoarding, bed bugs, transfers, etc.

 Handicap Accessible Housing

 The New Bedford Housing Authority is committed to providing accessible units for those with mobility impairments.
-The NBHA has one hundred and two (102) handicapped-accessible units in our existing portfolio.
-In addition, we are currently in the process of converting twelve (12) additional units into handicapped-accessible units.
+The NBHA has one hundred fourteen (114) handicapped-accessible units in our existing portfolio.

 The NBHA will continue to create UFAS-compliant handicapped accessible units within existing developments, and construct new accessible units, as needed, to increase availability.
 Because of dimensional requirements, creating handicap units may result in changes to bedroom sizes and/or consolidation and loss of unit(s).
 By using the information from the Section 504 Self-Assessment, the NBHA will make necessary site improvements and upgrade existing handicapped units to meet UFAS requirements.
 The NBHA will ensure that all Management Offices remain accessible to persons with disabilities.